Copa Rio (international tournament)

 The Copa Rio (English: Rio Cup) was an international club football tournament with teams from Europe and South America, having been held on two occasions, in 1951 and 1952, in Brazil.
 Both editions were organised and endorsed by the Brazilian Sports Confederation (Confederação Brasileira de Desportos), the then Brazilian FA and sports main body.
-The tournament is often regarded in Brazil as an official tournament, at least as far as the Brazilian clubs are concerned (since 1955, FIFA Statutes do not regard international club competitions endorsed uniquely by national football associations as being official).
-(Note: Since 1955, FIFA assigns the 6 continental confederations the exclusive right to organize international club competitions deemed official.)
-(Note: According to the FIFA statute, official competitions are those for representative teams organized by FIFA or any confederation.
-Representative teams are usually national teams but may also be club teams that represent a confederation in interconfederal competitions or a member association in a continental competition.)
-(Note: In accordance with the regulations integrated in the FIFA statute, official competitions for club teams are defined as those organized under the auspices of FIFA, confederations and associations, or authorized by them, excluding friendly matches and test matches; these include confederal and interconfederal cups (organized by FIFA or confederations), and the national championships and cups (arranged by national federations).)
+The tournament is often regarded in Brazil as an official tournament, at least as far as the Brazilian clubs are concerned.
 The name Copa Rio, Portuguese for Rio Cup, was a homage to Rio de Janeiro City.
 The 1951 edition of the competition was also hailed as "Club World Cup" or "World Champions Cup" by the Brazilian FA and press.
 Though some previous club competitions (Football World Championship, Sir Thomas Lipton Trophy, Coupe des Nations) may have been hailed as "the club world contest", Copa Rio was the first attempt at creating a Club World Cup with intercontinental reach.